-Pursuant to the Company's Insider Trading Policy, all directors, officers and other employees of the Company, and their spouses and all other members of their household, are prohibited from making any short sales of any securities of the Company and from engaging in transactions involving Company-based derivative securities.
+Pursuant to the Company's Insider Trading Policy, all directors, officers and other employees of the Company are prohibited from making any short sales of any securities of the Company and from engaging in transactions involving Company-based derivative securities.
 This prohibition includes, but is not limited to, trading in Company-based option contracts, transacting in straddles or collars, hedging (generally purchasing any financial instrument or engaging in any transactions that hedge or offset, or are designed to hedge or offset, any decrease in the market value of the Company's securities) and writing puts or calls.
-In addition, pursuant to the Company's Insider Trading Policy, directors, officers, their employees, spouses and all other members of their households are prohibited from holding the Company's securities in a margin account or pledging securities of the Company as collateral for a loan, with the limited exception of the Company's Chief Executive Officer, Philip Austin Singleton Jr., and its Chief Operating Officer and President, Anthony Aisquith, each of whom are founders and significant shareholders of the Company.
+In addition, pursuant to the Company's Insider Trading Policy, directors, officers and employees are prohibited from holding the Company's securities in a margin account or pledging securities of the Company as collateral for a loan, with the limited exception of the Company's Chief Executive Officer, Philip Austin Singleton Jr., and its Chief Operating Officer and President, Anthony Aisquith, each of whom are founders and significant shareholders of the Company.
 Messrs.
 Singleton and Aisquith are limited to pledge no more than 15% of their aggregate beneficial ownership of Company securities each year, unless previously approved by a majority of members of the Board of Directors.
 Pledging of the company securities in conjunction with hedging transactions is prohibited.